 Career Services is available to all CMC students and alumni!
 We are organized by "interest clusters" and students are welcome to make appointments with multiple coaches to assist in their exploration activities.
-Additionally, we have a robust first-year and transfer program that reconvenes WOA!
-Groups each October and November to discuss, plan and strategize purposeful engagement over the four year experience.
+Additionally, we have a robust first-year and transfer program that encourages students to understand all the many resources and tools available at Career Services and to discuss each student's individual career goals and plans while they are at college and beyond.
 It is never too early for students to take the initiative in preparing themselves for life after graduation.

 Partner with Career Services

 Alumni, parents and families are a tremendous resource for our office, and we thank you for your support and involvement.
 As a parent or family member, you can partner with us to continue to help our current students!
 Here are some of the ways in which you can partner with our office:

 Post a Job or Internship for Students and Alumni

 If you are looking to recruit CMC or Claremont College students to work for your organization, you have come to the right place.
 We are part of the 7-C College Recruiting Program which means that you can post a position across all of the consortium schools.
 To post a job you have two options: (1) You can either post the job on Handshake as an employer or (2) you can fill out the brief Alumni & Family Job and Internship Posting Form.
 You can also use this form if you would like to let CMC or Claremont College students know about opportunities at another organization with which you are affiliated.